easyretrofit/retrofit-spring-boot-starter/README.md

   }
 }
 ```
+and you could set include,exclude and sort on @RetrofitInterceptor like `@RetrofitInterceptor(handler = MyRetrofitInterceptor2.class, exclude = {"/v1/test/"})`

+When exclude is used, the corresponding API will ignore this interceptor.

+When you use sort, please ensure that all interceptors use sort, because by default, sort is 0.
+You can ensure the execution order of your interceptors through int type.
+By default, the interceptor is loaded from top to bottom.

-5. If you have hundreds of Interface method, it is from a source  Base URL ,  and you want your code structure to be more orderly and look consistent with the source service structure，you could do this ,
+5. If you have hundreds of Interface method, it is from a same source Base URL, and you want your code structure to be more orderly and look consistent with the source service structure, you could do this ,
    Define an empty Interface file
  ```
 @RetrofitBuilder(baseUrl = "${app.test.base-url}",